tigoe/html-for-conndev/readme.md

 Adding event listeners takes more typing, but it lets you keep your elements' behaviors (defined in JavaScript) separate from their properties (defined in HTML) and their styles (defined in CSS).

-### Client-Sidce JavaScript Structure
+### Client-Side JavaScript Structure

 A typical client-side JavaScript is structured like this:

 * define your listener functions
 * add a listener function for the page load event

 There's not typically a main loop, as you might be used to for C or Java; all the action happens on user-generated events.
 You can make some timed functions using `setInterval()` or `setTimeout()`, but these are typically less common.
-Here's a [plain Javascript template](template/scrupt.js).
+Here's a [plain Javascript template](template/script.js).
 It goes with this [HTML page](template/index.html).
 This [style sheet](template/styles.css) is used to set the positions of the elements.

 ### Responsive Layout for Mobile Devices